nicholas-long/kb/hacking/to-try-list.md

   - enumerate resources and endpoints to interact with them
   - enumerate parameters for endpoints - arjun
   - restful methods GET POST PUT DELETE
-  - alter parameter on endpoints that are intended to update different fields
+  - mass assignment - inject parameter on endpoints that are intended to update different fields
     - try parameter pollution
     - including extra parameters
     - type juggling